ai-for-decision-making-tue/Job_Shop_Scheduling_Benchmark_Environments_and_Instances/README.md

-# Job Shop Scheduling Benchmark
+# Job Shop Scheduling Benchmark: Environments and Instances for Learning and Non-learning Methods
 Welcome to the **Job Shop Scheduling Benchmark**

 This GitHub repository serves as a comprehensive benchmark for a wide range of machine scheduling problems, including  Job Shop Scheduling (JSP), Flow Shop Scheduling (FSP), Flexible Job Shop Scheduling (FJSP), FJSP with Assembly constraints (FAJSP), FJSP with Sequence-Dependent Setup Times (FJSP-SDST), and the online FJSP (with online job arrivals).
 Our primary goal is to provide a centralized hub for researchers, practitioners, and enthusiasts interested in tackling machine scheduling challenges.